Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 ### Better be too open than too private

 Too often I see a library with private types, or private constructors.
-Why not ?
-After all, that's why we have a privacy system !
+Why not?
+After all, that's why we have a privacy system!

-Let's ask the question: what do you lose by opening too many types ?
+Let's ask the question: what do you lose by opening too many types?
 You could have leaky abstractions, broken contracts.
 Not great, but any non-mature library will have it anyway.
 With documentation, builders, and code contracts you can avoid it quite easily.

-What do you get by having too many private types ?
+What do you get by having too many private types?
 Untestable code.
 Broken documentation for your users.
 Undebuggable magic which may panic but that I can't see.
 The trade-off is far worse, so there is my easy choice.

 In doubt: be public.
 It's no big deal to open your types.